(Updated July 2019)

 The Graduate Consortium in Women’s Studies (GCWS) at MIT (formerly housed at the Radcliffe Institute for Advanced Study at Harvard University) is an inter-institutional enterprise established to advance the field of women's studies and enlarge the scope of graduate education through new models of team teaching and interdisciplinary study.
 Faculty and students are drawn from six member schools: Boston College, Brandeis University, Harvard University, Northeastern University, MIT, and Tufts University.
 The Consortium offers graduate courses for credit that are open to all students at participating institutions.
 Graduate students enrolled in degree programs at Boston College may with the permission of their department apply to MIT to participate in this program.
 Course registration forms will be mailed to accepted students.
 Please consult the Graduate Consortium in Women's Studies website for courses and procedures for registering and credit.
 Students should also complete the cross registration form available in Lyons Hall in order to receive course credit from Boston College.

 Students may sometimes take an Independent Study/ Readings and Research course as part of their Masters coursework.
 Permission must be secured from the supervising faculty member and the proposed course must be an approved part of the student’s program of study.
-Students must complete the Readings and Research form(pdf), get it approved by the faculty supervisor and then return it to the Office of Graduate Admission, Financial Aid and Student Services who will sign them up for the appropriate Readings and Research course through Agora in order to register for an independent study.
+Students must complete the Readings and Research form, get it approved by the faculty supervisor and then return it to the Office of Graduate Admission, Financial Aid and Student Services who will sign them up for the appropriate Readings and Research course through Agora in order to register for an independent study.
 The maximum number of Readings and Research courses that are permitted within any given degree is limited by University policy to the number of electives within a student’s degree program.
 The Department Chairs and/or Program Coordinator may choose to further limit the number of Readings and Research courses permitted in a particular program.

-Lynch School of Education students must consult the Office of Graduate Admission, Financial Aid and Student Services before they can audit a course.
+Lynch School of Education and Human Development students must consult the Office of Graduate Admission, Financial Aid and Student Services before they can audit a course.
 An audited course cannot count toward the degree requirements.
 After the drop/add period, graduate students who wish to change a course from credit to audit or audit to credit must go to the Office of Graduate Admission, Financial Aid and Student Services and complete a Masters Student Transaction form.

-Students in Teacher Education who plan to complete a practicum experience as part of their degree should consult the LSOE Student Teaching website.
+Students in Teacher Education who plan to complete a practicum experience as part of their degree should consult the Lynch School Student Teaching website.
 Their site contains the official policy and procedure guide for the professional practicum experiences program for both graduate and undergraduate student teachers in all fields of licensure.
 Students in the MA program in Applied Developmental and Educational Psychology who plan to complete a practicum experience should speak to the Coordinator their MA program.

-Master’s students who plan to conduct research with human subjects must have a certificate indicating that they have completed the required training course before submitting a proposal to the IRB (Please see the IRB website for a list of courses online and at BC) Required forms should be submitted to the advisors and Department Chair for approval.
+Master’s students who plan to conduct research with human subjects must have a certificate indicating that they have completed the required training course before submitting a proposal to the IRB (Please see the IRB website) for a list of courses online and at BC) Required forms should be submitted to the advisors and Department Chair for approval.
 Before submitting this form, students should become familiar with APA (American Psychological Association) and AERA (American Educational Research Association) ethical standards and principles.
-Once the application is approved within LSOE, the student should submit it to the Institutional Review Board (IRB).
+Once the application is approved within Lynch School, the student should submit it to the Institutional Review Board (IRB).

 Students should also visit the IRB website for further details on this process.
 It is the policy of the Boston College IRB that no data may be collected for research prior to the approval of the Human Subjects Review application.